facebookresearch/hydra/website/docs/tutorial/5_composition.md

 ```

 At this point, we already have 2 supported databases, 3 schemas, and 2 ui modes.
-This is a total of 12 combinations. adding another supported database will bring this to 18 combinations.
+This is a total of 12 combinations.
+Adding another supported database will bring this to 18 combinations.
 Creating 18 files is not a good idea, if you wanted to make a change such as renaming `db.user` to `db.username` you would have to do it 18 times!

 Composition can come to the rescue.